min2ha/ukwa-site/content/target/61176/index.en.md

   "start_date": "2018-02-10T09:00:00Z"
 }

-#  APPCIOS: The Association for Psychodynamic Practice and Counselling in Organisational Settings

 APPCIOS is a new, fast growing independent professional association.
 It was formed in 2011 with a view to providing accreditation, validation and a professional network for psychodynamic practitioners working within organisational settings in a variety of professional roles.